rkenmi/vtuner/README.md

 ReplayGain allows music players to normalize loudness for individual tracks or albums.

 ReplayGain is supported in a large number of media players and portable media players/digital audio players.
-It is loosely based on the Python package <a href="https://pypi.python.org/pypi/rgain">rgain</a>, however the features of vtuner are minimal (only for single mp3 files) to demonstrate it as a web app.
+It is loosely based on the Python package <a href="https://pypi.python.org/pypi/rgain">rgain</a>, however the features of vtuner are minimal (only for single mp3 files) to demonstrate it as a web app using Django.